kiranikram/GLRM/README.md

 To test the low rank models two datsets were utilized (1) the multivariate Statlog Dataset (https://archive.ics.uci.edu/ml/datasets/Statlog+%28Heart%29) which comprises 14 features and (2) Default of Credit Card Clients Dataset (https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) which comprises 24 features for analysis.

-# Usage

-The experiments.py folder in src can be used to run the low rank models, which can be found in glrm.py

 # Analyis

 Plots of ranks as well as shrinkage hyperparameters can be found in the analysis notebook.

+# Usage

+The user should specify a dataset and supervised vs unsupervised to call learn from GLRM. glrm.py contains the class GLRM.
+The experiments folders were used to conduct the experiments as described in analysis.py